Inquests & Public Inquiries

 - LB Inquest (Woking Coroners’ Court, December 2022): Acting for a council-run supported housing provider after the death of a resident by drug overdose.

 - Preparing written submissions to the coroner in relation to whether the procedural obligation under Article 2 was triggered.
-The inquest concerned a mentally ill man who had died whilst being restrained by security guards after he had started assaulting members of the public.
+The inquest concerned a mentally ill man who had died whilst being restrained by security guards after he had started assaulting members of the public (as a pupil).

 Selected Cases